 10,566 entries (29.94% of year) ... was 10,183 (28.01%) ... up 383 (up 1.93%p)

 14,668 entries (41.60% of year) ... was 14,774 (40.63%) ... down 106 (up 0.97%p)

 30,815 entries (87.39% of year) ... was 30,593 (84.14%) ... up 222 (up 3.25%p)

 Number who did not take any Welsh GCSE

-The tables below show how the numbers and percentages have changed over the last 15 years, and a spreadsheet with all the details is available here:
+The graphs below show how the numbers and percentages have changed over the last couple of decades, and a spreadsheet with full details is available here:

 Although the Welsh First Language entry is down very slightly in numerical terms, it has again risen in percentage terms.
 The long term trend should continue steadily upwards.
 The latest figure for Year 2 assessments in WFL is 22.4% of the cohort and, given the new emphasis on continuation between primary and secondary school, this should mean that the figure for WFL GCSE entries will be comfortably over 20% when these pupils reach Year 11.